suaustralia/docker-zabbix-sender/docs/metrics.md

 To declare an event for the host running the daemon script, then you can specify **-** in **hostname** so that it uses hostname in zabbix_agent configuration file.

-To declare an event for a container, then follow the [Zabbix event hostname policy](daemon.md#Zabbix event hostname).
+To declare an event for a container, follow the [Zabbix event hostname policy](daemon.md#Zabbix event hostname).